madrisan/nagios-plugins-linux-memory/README.md

 This package uses GNU autotools for configuration and installation.

-If you have cloned the git repository then you will need to run `autogen.sh` to generate the required files.
+If you have cloned the git repository then you will need to run `autoreconf --install` to generate the required files.

 Run `./configure --help` to see a list of available install options.
 The plugin will be installed by default into `LIBEXECDIR`.